aragon/geo-browser-contracts/README.md

 When preparing the installation, an `InstallationPrepared` event is emitted.
 Using Typechain with Ethers:

 - `event.args.preparedSetupData.plugin` contains the address of the Standard Governance plugin
-- `event.args.preparedSetupData.helpers` contains an array with the address of the Member Add plugin
+- `event.args.preparedSetupData.helpers` contains an array with the address of the Member Add helper

 #### SpacePluginSetup